Bran Castle Transylvania – All You Need To Know About Dracula’s Castle

 You can visit the castle every day from 9:00 AM to 6:00 PM in the summer months and until 4:00 PM from October to March.
 Also, on Mondays, it opens late, at 12:00 PM.
 It can get pretty crowded during the weekends, so try to visit on a weekday if possible.

-Tickets are available online here.
-An adult ticket costs 45 lei, which is roughly 10€.
-You can also choose to go through the time tunnel.
+You can book a guided tour, with the admission ticket included here.
+Otherwise, an adult ticket costs around 23€ for an adult.
+You can also choose to go through the time tunnel (extra fee applies).
 That’s an elevator built in an old well of the castle.
 It will take you from the medieval period of the castle to the park on the ground level.
 On your 31.5 meters long journey through the stone shaft, you will enjoy a (scary) multimedia show.

 For a memorable experience, try the Halloween tours.
 Another great idea is to come for the annual Jazz at Bran Castle event.